LaurinZubler/ba-documentation/chapters/appendix/project-management/risk-management.typ

 ==== Risk Matrix
 #p(
   [
-    _@risk-matrix _ illustrates the specific values assigned to each risk probability and impact, which are used in calculating the risk score used for the classification of the risk.
+    _@risk-values _ illustrates the specific values assigned to each risk probability and impact, which are used in calculating the risk score used for the classification of the risk.
     #figure(
       block(
         width: 60%,